 However, this zenithal seeing is not the same as the delivered image quality (IQ) at the SALT focal plane.
 The SALT visibility strip lies between 1.16 and 1.37 airmasses which leads to a factor of 1.1 to 1.2 degradation of seeing on average.
 There is also variable degradation in IQ due to SALT itself.
-Figure 4 shows histograms of seeing measured by the DIMM and the RSS guider corrected to the middle of the visibility strip.
+Figure 4 shows histograms of seeing measured by the DIMM and the RSS guider corrected to the middle of the SALT visibility strip.
 The median seeing reported by the DIMM is 1.48" versus 1.83" for the RSS guider.
-Proposers should be aware that 1" seeing equates on average to an IQ of 1.3-1.4" and that 1" seeing does not happen nearly as often as earlier site studies had found.
+Proposers should be aware that 1" seeing equates on average to an IQ of 1.3-1.4" and that 1" seeing does not happen nearly as often as earlier site studies had found (0.9" vs 1.3" for current median value).